MattArnold/gaia-vora/index.md

 - 12 CarniVore Figures (3 in each color)
 - 16 HerbiVore Figures (4 in each color)
 - 20 Plant Figures (5 in each color)
+- 1 Microbe Life Form (in a neutral color)
 - 16 Stars
 - 4 Fossil Cards in 4 player colors
 - 15 Land Tiles: